- Compost works best when applied to the soil before planting.

 Training and research

 Agricultural Colleges offer short training courses on making compost.
 An example is Madzivhandila College, which can be contacted at 015 962 7200/7/8.
-Contact details for all Agricultural Colleges can be found in the “Agricultural education and training” chapter.
+Contact details for all Agricultural Colleges can be found on the “Agricultural education and training” page.

 ARC-Agricultural Engineering (AE)